ollprogram/TwitchDiscordBridge/.github/ISSUE_TEMPLATE/refactor_request.md

 ### Description

-Write here a short description about what should be refactored
+Write a short description about what should be refactored

 ### Explanation